omidmohebbise/java-examples/java-21-examples/README.md

 - **Compatibility**: Existing Java code that uses Thread APIs can run with virtual threads with minimal or no modification, making it easier to adopt.

+## JEP 445: Unnamed Classes and Instances Main Methods(Preview)

+- **Unnamed Classes**:
+  You don’t need to declare a class explicitly.
+Instead, the Java program is treated as an unnamed class with an implicit class name.
+  This reduces boilerplate for small programs.
+- **Instance Main Methods**:
+  Allows the use of an instance main method, rather than the static main method typically required for Java programs.
+- **Designed for Simplicity**:
+  Targeted at simplifying beginner Java programming and rapid prototyping.

+**How It Works**
+- The source file can contain executable code directly without a named class or static main method.
+- The JVM treats the file as an unnamed class and runs the instance main method or the top-level code.

+## JEP 446: Scoped Values (Preview)
+Scoped Values are a new mechanism introduced in Java 21 (as a preview feature) to share immutable data within a well-defined scope, particularly across threads.
+They are an alternative to ThreadLocal, designed to address its limitations, especially in concurrent and structured programming.